-Since it’s not a common disorder, it's very important to seek care at a medical center like NewYork-Presbyterian, which has a multidisciplinary team of healthcare professionals experienced in the care of people with eosinophilic esophagitis.
-We work with you to identify what triggers your symptoms and to find a treatment that relieves them so that you can enjoy a better quality of life.
+Eosinophilic esophagitis (EoE) is an inflammatory condition of the esophagus that may be a reaction to certain foods and environmental allergens.
+People with eosinophilic esophagitis have an increase in white blood cells called "eosinophils" within the esophagus.
+NewYork-Presbyterian has teams of healthcare professionals experienced in the care of people with eosinophilic esophagitis.
+We work with you to identify what triggers your symptoms and find a treatment that relieves them so you can enjoy a better quality of life.

-- Choosing the right foods.
-Your team will work with you to identify which foods may be triggering your symptoms so that you can eliminate them from your diet.
-Eosinophilic esophagitis reactions can take days or weeks to develop, which is important to remember when beginning a food elimination plan.
-It might take some time after avoiding a particular food to determine whether that strategy worked for you.
-Once testing and food elimination clarify which foods or substances you should avoid, your nutritionist can help design a personalized diet that eliminates these foods and still makes eating enjoyable and well balanced to meet your individual needs.
+Nutritional guidance.
+Your team will work with you to identify which foods may be triggering your symptoms so you can eliminate them from your diet.
+If testing and food elimination can clarify which foods or substances you should avoid, your nutritionist will help design a personalized diet for you that eliminates these foods while still making eating enjoyable and well balanced.

 NewYork-Presbyterian has advanced specialists with decades of experience treating eosinophilic esophagitis.
 We have access to the latest research and can offer patients the most up-to-date information and approaches.
 We often have ongoing clinical trials and can offer participation in these studies when appropriate.
 Contact us today to make an appointment for a consultation.